Menosse/mbaCloudInfraAutomation/README.md

 # Cloud Infra Automation
+# Folder ex1
+Simple terraform to `main.tf` to provision ec2 instances with docker

+# Folder ex2
-Terraform module to deploy provision ec2 instances
+Terraform module to provision ec2 instances with docker

 1 - Access this repo